univention/univention-corporate-server/doc/manual/domain-ldap/backup2master.rst

 * Now, the most important services OpenLDAP, Samba, Kerberos and |UCSUDN| and Listener will be stopped.
 Important |UCSUCRV|, such as :envvar:`ldap/master` and :envvar:`server/role` will be changed.
-The UCS Root CA certificate will be available via the webserver on the |UCSBACKUPDN|.
+The UCS Root CA certificate will be available via the web server on the |UCSBACKUPDN|.
 All mentioned services will be started again.

 * The DNS SRV record ``kerberos-adm`` will be changed from the old to the new